pierky/arouteserver/docs/CONFIG.rst

   By default, it is located in the same directory of the main configuration file; its path can be set with the ``cfg_general`` option in ``arouteserver.yml``.
   See its default content on `GitHub <https://github.com/pierky/arouteserver/blob/master/config.d/general.yml>`__.

+  An automatically generated *reStructuredText* version of the file with all its options and comments can be found in the :doc:`GENERAL` page.

 - ``clients.yml``: the list of route server's clients and their options and policies.
   By default, it is located in the same directory of the main configuration file; its path can be set with the ``cfg_clients`` option in ``arouteserver.yml``.
   See its default content on `GitHub <https://github.com/pierky/arouteserver/blob/master/config.d/clients.yml>`__.